wizdmio/wizdm/apps/wizdm/src/assets/docs/en/aos.md

 The animation will trigger as soon as the component renders if not specified otherwise.

 ### Replay
 The animation can be triggered again using the `replay` input.
 Every change in this input value will trigger the animation again provided the value can be coerced into a truthful boolean.
-Use the `paused` flag to prevevnt the animation from triggering at first, so, you'll get the full control about when the triggering will happen.
+Use the `paused` flag to prevevnt the animation from triggering at first in order to get the full control about when the triggering will happen.

 ### Animate On Scroll
 Setting the `aos` flag enables the "Animate On Scroll" mechanism with a default threshold of `0.5`, so, the animation triggers as soon as the 50% of the element area intersects the viewport area.
 The triggering threshold can be customized setting the `aos` input to a different numeric value from `0` (escluded) up to `1` (included).
 Setting `aos=0` disables the trigger.

 When the element scrolls out completely, the trigger resets, so, the animation will trigger as soon as the element enters the visible portion of the viewport again.
-Use the `once` flag to prevent the trigger to reset, so, the animation will run just once.
+Use the `once` flag to prevent the trigger to reset for the animation to run just once.

 ## Timing
 By default every animation applies the optimal timing.
 However, timing can be overridden with the `speed` input.
 Possible values are: